Sa'ar 4.5-class missile boat: Hetz subclass

 Sa'ar 4.5 Hetz-subclass missile boats lack the helicopter facilities of the Aliya subclass, but have more weapon systems fitted.
 They are largely based on the with improvements in electronic systems: command and control, detection, classification and identification, fire control system, radar (EL/M-2258 active electronically scanned array), sonar, electronic warfare and communications.
 The engines and propulsion systems were also upgraded.
 The boat itself is 4 m longer than the s to accommodate the new systems.

 Future replacement

-Beginning in the mid-2020s, the Israeli Navy plans to replace the Sa'ar 4.5 boats with the future Reshef-class ships.
-These 76 m long vessels will be based on Israel Shipyards' design.
+Beginning in the mid-2020s, the Israeli Navy plans to replace the Sa'ar 4.5 boats with the future Reshef-class corvettes.
+These vessels will be based on Israel Shipyards' Sa'ar S - 72 design.
 They will deploy advanced weaponry and defensive systems, including C-Dome.

 Users

 Israel

 As of 2019, eight Hetz-subclass boats are in service with the Israeli Navy.